nioc/xmpp-web/README.md

 ## Key features

--   Connect to an XMPP server with WebSocket or [BOSH](https://xmpp.org/about/technology-overview.html#bosh),
+-   Connect to an XMPP server with WebSocket,
 -   Chat and groupchat (MUC as defined in XEP-0045),
 -   Retrieve contacts (roster) and bookmarked rooms (XEP-0048),
 -   Send and receive files over HTTP (XEP-0066, XEP-0363),